-A note on fixed IP addressing: openHABian does NOT support these as it'll interfere with the other methods to configure networking.
-If you want to have a static IP, instead get the MAC address of your box and configure your DHCP server to map that MAC to the very specific IP you would like to use.
+A note on fixed IP addressing: openHABian does NOT support setting fixed IP address.
+That'll interfere with the other methods to configure networking.
+Don't mess with the Linux config files even if you are proficient in Linux.
+If you want to have a static IP, instead get the MAC address of your box and configure your DHCP server to map that MAC to the very specific IP you would like to obtain.

 A note on IPv6: openHABian was reported failing to boot in some environments that make use of IPv6.

 If basic IP initialization fails (you cannot

 ping your box) or installation gets stuck trying to download software packages, you might want to try disabling IPv6.